 I fully support any website that I develop, and I'm always available if you encounter any problems or want additions or changes.
-I also offer website hosting, maintenance, basic search engine optimization (SEO), email content creation and marketing, social media marketing, social media account creation, graphic design, and more.
+I also offer website hosting, website maintenance, website management, basic search engine optimization (SEO), email content creation and marketing, social media marketing, social media account creation, graphic design, and more.

 Basic SEO includes submission of your website address to the major search engines (Google, Yahoo, Bing, and Duck Duck Go), setup of your primary meta tag information (Page Title and Description with keywords), and meta tags for Facebook sharing.
 Additionally, your website is designed and developed from the beginning with search engine-optimized technologies and methods.